Microlocal Analysis of Quantum Fields on Curved Spacetimes: Ground states and KMS states

-From this fact we deduce that $\cY^{\rm cpl}$ is the dynamical Hilbert space $\cY^{\rm dyn}$ introduced in \eqref{sec7b.00.1}, and hence $\omega= \omega_{\infty}$.
+From this fact we deduce that $\cY^{\rm cpl}$ is the dynamical Hilbert space $\cY^{\rm dyn}$ introduced in \ref{sec7b.00.1}, and hence $\omega= \omega_{\infty}$. { }

-\subsection{Klein-Gordon operators}
+\section{Klein-Gordon operators}

 Let us now go back to a concrete situation and consider a globally hyperbolic spacetime $(M, g)$ with a complete Killing vector field $X$.
 For the moment we do not assume $X$ to be time-like.
 Assume that there exists a space-like Cauchy surface $\Sigma$ transverse to $X$.
-If $n$ is the future directed normal vector field to $\Sigma$ we have \beq X= Nn + w\hbox{ on }\Sigma, \eeq where $N\in \cinf(\Sigma; \rr)$ is called the {\em lapse function} and $w^{i}$ is a smooth vector field on $\Sigma$ called the {\em shift vector field}.
+If $n$ is the future directed normal vector field to $\Sigma$, we have \beq X= Nn + w\hbox{\,\, on }\Sigma, \eeq where $N\in \cinf(\Sigma; \rr)$ is called the {\em lapse function} and $w^{i}$ is a smooth vector field on $\Sigma$ called the {\em shift vector field}.
+We can identify $M$ with $\rr_{t}\times \Sigma_{y}$ by the map